-DOH reviewed the analytical results of soil, groundwater, and sediment samples taken from the site.
+The Washington State Department of Health (DOH) reviewed the analytical results of soil, groundwater, and sediment samples taken from the site prior to the completion of the 2010 Time Critical Removal Action.
+The sediment sampling efforts taken in 2013 are outside the scope of this document and are not included in this review.
+Department of Health will be preparing a separate document to address the 2010 and 2013 Time Critical Removal Actions.
 There are four general areas of public health concern addressed in this document: